The recommended way to treat agoraphobia is to try out treatment in a certain order. This is called a stepped approach.

 Guided self-help for agoraphobia is based on CBT.
 This aims to change unhelpful and unrealistic patterns of thinking.

 Most self-help programmes consist of a series of goals to work towards over the course of 5 to 6 weeks.
-Some programmes are offered online by the HSE.

-More intensive therapies
+More intensive treatments

 - CBT with a therapist